hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 much harder to evade.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |6 3 0 5 5 3 4 2 4
-Weapons/Armor: A Gigantic Spider never needs or uses weapons or armor.
+Weapons/Armour: A Gigantic Spider never needs or uses weapons or armour.
 Special Rules
 Fear: Gigantic Spiders cause fear as described in the Mordheim Rulebook.